List of aerial victories claimed by Wilhelm Batz: List of aerial victories claimed

 According to US historian David T. Zabecki, Batz was credited with 237 aerial victories.
-According to Spick, Batz was credited with 237 aerial victories claimed in 445 combat missions.
+According to Spick, Batz was credited with 237 aerial victories claimed in 445 combat missions and a mission-to-claim ratio of 1.88.
 Of this figure, 232 aerial victories were claimed on the Eastern Front and five over the Western Allies, including two four-engine bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 233 confirmed and eight unconfirmed aerial victories, numerically ranging from 1 to 233, omitting the 223rd claim.
 All these victories were claimed on the Eastern Front.
 The authors Daniel and Gabor Horvath compared Soviet enemy loss reports to Batz's claims over Hungary.
 In the timeframe 13 to 19 March 1945, Batz claimed eight aerial victories, while the authors found seven matching Soviet losses, a corroboration of 88%.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 85131".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.